mureytasroc/name-that-tune/README.md

 # NameThatTune
 -----

 The NameThatTune Repository.
 All files related to this project should be stored here.
 When you make changes to a file, preview your changes in the Github desktop app and only select the changes that add (do not remove anything) to the file to push to the repository.
-The exception is if you are intentionally changing something that already exists in the repository (edit a method for example).
+The exception is if you are intentionally changing something that already exists in the repository (editing a method for example).

 ----